Does it matter that Google knows about a trillion Web Addresses?

 Some of that searching is done by trying to take the exact phrase that you used in your search, “Foo Fighters,” to find a set of results that you might be satisfied in seeing.
 But, there are steps that a search engine could try to take that might give you even better results.

-Continue reading “How Using Categories for Queries Can Help Searchers, Writers, and Search Engines”
+Continue reading “How Using Query Categories Can Help Searchers, Writers, and Search Engines”